 What Upgrades are Most Important When Remodeling a Bathroom?

-Once you make sure that the plumbing and the rest of the structural elements are solid, you can allocate funds for the rest of the remodel.
+Once you ensure that the plumbing and the rest of the structural elements are solid, you can allocate funds for the rest of the remodel.
 Perhaps you’ll want to spend a little more on a nicer vanity that includes double sinks, so you’re willing to compromise and choose a simple painted wall and single surface tub surround instead of the tiled look you originally planned.

 Ultimately, the most important upgrades are the ones that matter most to you.